MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-work-general-journals.md

 |RBD Reversing Balance by Dimension|The journal line allocates costs based on a G/L account's reversing balance by dimension.
 You'll be prompted to set the dimension filters to be used to calculate the source G/L account's balance by dimension from which you want to allocate costs.
 Alternatively, choose the **Set Dimension Filters** action later.|

 > [!NOTE]
-> The tax fields can be filled in on either the recurring journal line or on the allocation journal line but not on both.
+> The GST/HST fields can be filled in on either the recurring journal line or on the allocation journal line but not on both.
 That is, they can be filled in on the **Allocations** page only if the corresponding lines in the recurring journal are not filled in.

 ### <a name="recurring-frequency-field"></a>Recurring Frequency field
 This field determines how often the entry on the journal line will be posted.
 It is a date formula field, and it must be filled in for recurring journal lines.
 For more information, see [Using Date Formulas](ui-enter-date-ranges.md#using-date-formulas).